 Chickenpox is a very infectious illness caused by a virus called herpes zoster (part of the herpes family).
 The medical name for chickenpox is varicella.

 Most people in the UK get chickenpox in childhood, when it is a mild infection causing a rash.
 Once you’ve had chickenpox, you cannot catch it a second time.
 This is called being immune to it (your body produces antibodies, which are the body’s defence system against infection).
-Nine out of ten pregnant women (90%) in the UK are immune to chickenpox.
-If you're infected for the first time as an adult, it tends to be more serious.
+Most pregnant women in the UK (9 out of 10) are immune to chickenpox.
+This is why it is uncommon in pregnancy, affecting only 3 in every 1000 pregnant women.

 If you grew up in a tropical or subtropical area, you’re less likely to have had chickenpox in childhood.
 If you subsequently move to the UK, you have a greater risk of catching chickenpox than women who were born and grew up in the UK.
 Your doctor or midwife may discuss testing your immunity while you are pregnant.